Hacked? Don’t Know How? It might be caused by Credential Stuffing ..

 We regularly see complaints about accounts that have been hacked.
-This is certainly not always the victim’s own negligence.
+This is certainly not always the companies negligence.
+In fact, 'the hack' is often made possible by the carelessness of ourselves.
 Passwords are not always secret anymore, no matter how complex they are.
-How is that possible?
-Keep reading to understand how credential stuffing compromises your accounts.

 What is Credential Stuffing?

 Credential stuffing has become a serious problem over the years.
 In 2012 for example, hackers breached LinkedIn and dropbox.
 This caused a massive spike in credential stuffing victims.
 But what exactly is it, and how does it work?

 Credential stuffing is a an automated process of stealing credentials through a data breach to gain access to other online accounts of a person.
 Through the years, fraudsters have gained billions of credentials as a result of data breaches.